Longdon Road railway station

 Longdon Road railway station served the hamlet of Darlingscott, Warwickshire.
 It was on the branch line from Moreton-in-Marsh to Shipston.

 History

 The station was originally opened on the Moreton in Marsh and Shipston Tramway, which was converted to a railway in 1889.
 The railway closed to passengers in 1929 but remained open for freight until 1960.
 The track has been dismantled.

 Present day

-The station is now in private ownership.
-The trackbed has been returned to agricultural use although it has been built on at Shipston-on-Stour end.
+As at 2023 the station platform is in situ but heavily covered by undergrowth.